History of Text Messaging Timeline | Evolution of Text Messaging and RCS

 History of Text Messaging Timeline - The Evolution of Text Messaging and Rich Communication Services (RCS)

-It's been over 25 years from when was the first text message was sent in 1992.
+It's been over 25 years since the first text message was sent in 1992.
 Text messaging is now an integral part of day-to-day communications.
 We now send 23 billion text messages every day.
 Below is the complete history of text messaging presented as a timeline.
-Discover how text messaging evolved from 160 characters to advanced RCS - Rich Communication Services.
+Discover how text messaging is evolving from 160 characters of SMS and MMS to RCS.

 Early Text Messaging